slotdawg/ts2020/pc/dayinlife/dayinlife.rst

    .. note::

-      If you're unfamiliar with Calm Blueprints, explore the following key components of the **Fiesta-Multi** Blueprint:
+      If you're unfamiliar with Calm Blueprints, take a moment to explore the following key components of the **Fiesta-Multi** Blueprint:

       - Select either the **NodeReact** or **MySQL** service and review the **VM** configuration in the configuration pane on the right hand of the screen.